Nebraska One-Call Enforcement Report

 By Milissa Johnson-Wiles, Assistant Attorney General

-In 2014, the Attorney General’s Office received 45 complaints alleging violations of Nebraska’s One-Call Violation Act, and 32 were resolved.
+In 2015, the Attorney General’s Office received 50 complaints alleging violations of Nebraska’s One-Call Violation Act, and 44 were resolved.
 The violations ranged from failing to call the One-Call Center prior to excavation, causing damage, to failing to notify the One-Call Center of damage to an underground facility.
-A total of $35,000.00 in civil penalties was assessed against various contractors throughout the state for violations of the One-Call Act.
-Some of the assessed civil penalties may be waived if a contractor maintains compliance with the One-Call Act for a period of time, and attends a Damage Prevention Safety Education course approved by the State Fire Marshal.
+A total of $33,000.00 in civil penalties was assessed for violations of the One-Call Act.
+Some of the assessed civil penalties may be waived if a party maintains compliance with the One-Call Act for a period of time, and attends a Damage Prevention Safety Education course approved by the State Fire Marshal.
 Civil penalties are allocated to the local school fund in the county where the violation occurred.